Ranabir1/Signature_add_in_pdf/README.md

-# PDF Signature Tool
+# PDF Signature & Editor Tool

-A powerful, client-side web application that allows you to add digital signatures to PDF documents with complete control over placement, size, and positioning.
+A powerful, client-side web application that allows you to add digital signatures to PDF documents and edit PDFs visually (draw, shapes, text, images), plus split and merge PDFs — all locally in your browser.

 ## Features